 Link Light Rail (Sound Transit)

-Multiple transportation options are available for you to get around a large swath of Seattle.
-In fact, if you’re flying into SeaTac, you can save money by taking Link Light Rail to downtown.
-Light rail trains depart every 12-15 mins and the fare is just $3.
-What’s more, this Link line can take you near or close to several local attractions.
-That’s means the Link can practically be your sole source of transportation.
+Multiple transportation options are available to get around a large swath of Seattle.
+If you’re flying into SeaTac, you can save money by taking Link Light Rail to downtown.
+Light rail trains depart every 12-15 mins; the fare is just $3.
+Moreover, this link can take you near or close to several local attractions.
+That means the Link can practically be your sole source of transportation.
 The Link is the easiest way to get around Seattle.

 Cashless Fare

-Instead of using cash, you should download the Transit Go Ticket app or obtain an ORCA card for cashless fare payments.
+Instead of using cash, download the Transit Go Ticket app or obtain an ORCA card for cashless fare payments.
 The Transit Go Ticket can be used for fare and retail stores.
-That’s because transit agencies are not accepting cash in order to reduce the risk of exposure to germs.
+Transit agencies do not accept cash to reduce the risk of exposure to germs.

 Related: Getting Around Honolulu Without A Rental Car